FAIRmat-NFDI/nomad-distro-template/README.md

 7. Finally, open [http://localhost/nomad-oasis](http://localhost/nomad-oasis) in your browser to start using your new NOMAD Oasis.

+#### Updating the image
-    Whenever you update your image you need to shut down NOMAD using
+1. Whenever you update your image you need to shut down NOMAD using

     ```sh
     docker compose down
     ```

     and then repeat steps 4. and 5. above.
-8. Clean up old container images:

-    You can remove unused images to free up space by running:
+2. You can remove unused images to free up space by running

     ```sh
     docker image prune -a